sebastian-sauer/gitea-conventional-comments-button/README.md

-# Conventional Comments button
+# Conventional Comments button for gitea

-This is a tiny extension that adds a conventional comment button to GitLab file explorer comments, allowing to quickly leave a structured semantic comment during your MR reviews!
+This is a tiny extension that adds a conventional comment button to gitea pull request comments, allowing to quickly leave a structured semantic comment during your PR reviews!

+## Attribution

+This project was forked from https://gitlab.com/conventionalcomments/conventional-comments-button to make it usable with gitea.

+Please see LICENSE file for the original license.

 ## Demo